 On September 26, 2011, the Company, then under the name Standard Capital Corporation, and its controlling stockholders (the "Controlling Stockholders") entered into a Share Exchange Agreement (the "Share Exchange Agreement") with Singapore Volition Pte Limited, a Singapore registered company ("Singapore Volition") and the shareholders of Singapore Volition (the "Volition Shareholders"), whereby the Company acquired 6,908,652 (100%) shares of common stock of Singapore Volition (the "Volition Stock") from the Volition Shareholders.
 In exchange for the Volition Stock, the Company issued 6,908,652 shares of its common stock to the Volition Shareholders.
 The Share Exchange Agreement closed on October 6, 2011.
-As a result of the Share Exchange Agreement, Singapore Volition became our wholly-owned operating subsidiary and the Company now intends to carry on the business of Singapore Volition as its primary business.
-The Company is currently in the development stage.
+As a result of the Share Exchange Agreement, Singapore Volition became our wholly-owned operating subsidiary and the Company now carries on the business of Singapore Volition as its primary business.
+Singapore Volition has two subsidiaries, Belgian Volition SA, a Belgium registered company ("Belgian Volition") which it acquired as of September 22, 2010, and HyperGenomics Pte Limited, a Singapore registered company ("HyperGenomics Pte Limited"), which it formed as of March 7, 2011.